-- The Education Act 2002

-- Keeping Children Safe in Education

-- Working Together to Safeguard Children (2023)

-- Attendance guidance DfE (2022/23)

-- The Education (Pupil Registration) (England) Regulations 2006 and latest amendment 2016
+- The Education Act 2002 - Keeping Children Safe in Education - Working Together to Safeguard Children (2023) - Working together to improve school attendance (2024) - School Attendance (Pupil Registration) (England) Regulations 2024. - Attendance guidance DfE (2022/23) - The Education (Pupil Registration) (England) Regulations 2006 and latest amendment 2016

-Although parents/carers have the legal responsibility for ensuring their child's good attendance, the Head teacher and Governors at our school work together with other professionals and agencies to ensure that all pupils are encouraged and supported to develop good attendance habits.
+Although parents/carers have the legal responsibility for ensuring their child's good attendance, the Head teacher and Governors at our school, work together with other professionals and agencies to ensure that all pupils are encouraged and supported to develop good attendance habits.
 Procedures in this policy are followed to ensure this happens.